anjalijaisinghani/spotify/README.md

 - Dynamic progress bar with real-time tracking
 - Responsive design for mobile and desktop
 - Playlist of AI-generated songs
 - Easy-to-understand and clean codebase for beginners

-## License
+## 🧠 Purpose

-This project is licensed under the **MIT License**.
+This project is part of my personal learning journey to practice web development using basic HTML, CSS, and JavaScript.